Inclusive Recreation Programs

 Recreation Social Skills Program

-The Recreation program is a nine-week, multi-component recreation intervention designed to improve the gross motor skills and social skills of children with a developmental profile consistent with ASD.
+The recreation program is a 10-week, multi-component recreation intervention designed to improve the gross motor skills and social skills of children with a developmental profile consistent with autism spectrum disorder (ASD).

 This recreation program captivates children with its hands-on learning environment and opportunities to practice and learn new skills each week.
 Each session provides scaffolding, land marking, and cooperative games designed to help children learn new gross motor and social skills in a fun environment.